 The crypto exchange made its market debut back in April and became the seventh-largest new U.S. listing ever.
 Coinbase (NASDAQ: COIN) is a U.S. firm that operates as a secure digital currency platform that allows its users to easily buy, sell, and store cryptocurrencies like Bitcoin, Ethereum, and others.
 The company also offers an advanced trading platform, custodial accounts for institutions, and a wallet that is popular with retail investors.

 Want to invest in the innovative businesses of tomorrow, but not sure where to start?
 Luckily, we’ve got a market-beating selection of stocks just for you to choose from.
-Click here to start a free trial with MyWallSt today.
+Click here to get free access with MyWallSt today.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.